fluxprotocol/oracle-validator-node/README.md

 npm run copyNearCredentials -- --account_id <account_id>
 ```

-The script will prompt you to add or replace lines to your `.env` using your NEAR account information.
+The script will prompt you to add or replace lines to your `.env.development` or `.env.production` using your NEAR account information.
 All information is stored locally and is included in the `.gitignore` so that it won't show up in the Git repository.
 You can also pass the `--network`, `--path`, and `--help` arguments.

 In addition to the account information, other environment variables you can modify are: